TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter7.md

 F. The code prints 4-4- if you remove the method static void execute(int num).

 Answer: A, E
+✅ Correct - yay!
+A - because int is matched to int
+E - because long is autoboxed to an Object as parent of Long class.

 20. Which pairs of methods are valid overloaded pairs?
 (Choose all that apply.)
 A.